H.S. SOFTBALL: Foxboro makes short work of Newton South for sixth straight win

 Meghan Kelley had three hits and three runs scored for the Warriors while Jill Slattery had three hits and two runs scored, along with two RBIs.
 Emma Callahan, Natalia Leach, Vittoria Cuscia and Autumn Stowell all had two hits.
 Cuscia and Stowell had two RBIs each.

-Foxboro’s Callahan shared the pitching duties with Stowell.
-Callahan struck out six and Stowell punched out two.
+Foxboro’s Callahan shared the pitching duties with Stowell, and Callahan struck out six and Stowell punched out two.
 The Warriors improved to 9-10 and play at North Attleboro on Thursday.